Do you have an idea brewing for a social media campaign?

 - Determining campaign slogans and other copywriting

-- Selecting colors (if different than brand colors)
+- Selecting colours (if different than brand colours)

 - Images and design elements

 Don't worry if you get stuck on creating content, we've all been there!
 There is a process you can follow to create content ideas - so make sure to check it out for your next brainstorming session.

 3. Assess the results of your social media campaign

 You're not done when the curtain closes on your campaign!

 Perhaps the most important part of any marketing campaign is analysing your results and making changes for next time.